Project manager roles and responsibilities: Everything you need to know

 - Manage resources,

 - Collect signatures, and

-Let’s see what each of these responsibilities entail, in more detail.
+Let’s see what each of these responsibilities entails in more detail.

-One of the first things a project manager should do after getting a project approved is define the project scope.
+One of the first things a project manager needs to do after a project is approved is define the project scope.

 - Creating a project plan,